AlberttMoura/djangowebscrapping/README.md

 # Django web scraper

-Creating a Django-based website for web scrapping.
+Creating a Django-based application for web scrapping.